dmbarbour/glas/docs/GlasProgNamespaces.md

 We can tie abstract, ephemeral types to the namespace.
 We're limited to *ephemeral* (per transaction) types if we assume live coding, otherwise we can treat the namespace as having the same lifespan as the OS process.
 I think it would be especially useful to tie implicit parameters and algebraic effects to the namespace, such that we can easily reason about access and interaction with RPC.

+## Future Extensions

+### Operations to Modify Definitions?
+Tentative.

+It is feasible to introduce namespace operators to modify definitions in bulk.
+For example, we could introduce 'apply' - `ap:(List of Function)` - that applies a sequence of functions to every definition in the tacit namespace.
+A potential use-case is sandboxing of abstract assembly.

+However, it is unclear that this wouldn't be better handled at another layer, such as designing the front-end compiler and primitive AST constructors to include hooks for effective sandboxing.
+I've decided to defer this until I have a clear use-case where the alternatives are clearly lacking.